natesilva/p-ratelimit/README.md

 Each server that registers with a given `channelName` will be allotted `1/(number of servers)` of the available quota.
 For example, if the pool consists of four servers, each will receive 1/4 the available quota.

 When a new server joins the pool, the quota is dynamically adjusted.
 If a server goes away, its quota is reallocated among the remaining servers within a few minutes.

-### The `fastStart` option

-The `fastStart` option only applies when using distributed rate limits (Redis).

-If `fastStart` is `true`, the rate-limiter will immediately process API requests, up to the full quota.
-As peer servers are discovered, the quota is automatically adjusted downward.

-If `fastStart` is `false` (the default), the rate-limiter starts with a quota of `0`.
-All API requests are queued and no requests are processed yet.
-After several seconds, when the rate-limiter has discovered its peers, its true quota is calculated and it begins processing the queued requests.

-A `fastStart` value of `true` will begin processing requests immediately, but there’s a small chance it could briefly cause the shared rate limit to be exceeded.
-A value of `false` makes sure the limit is not exceeded, but your app may run slowly at first, as the first API calls may be delayed for a few seconds.

 ## License